TRANSLATION BUREAU

 Then two ways:

-1) If you have an attorney the judge will, for sure, officially declare the decision, which actually a monotonous and speedy reading of your case papers and a decision that you are guilty (in 99%);
+1) If you have an attorney, the judge will, for sure, officially declare the decision, which is actually a monotonous and speedy reading of your case papers and a decision that you are culpable (99%);

 2) No attorney.
-Have to wait in the hall until the secretary brings you the decision that you are guilty (in 100%).
+You have to wait in the hall until the secretary brings you the decision that you are culpable (100%).

 As a rule, overstaying a visa is punishable by a fine of RUB 4,800-5,000.
-You have to pay your fine before leaving and bring a confirmation of the payment to the court registry, so they can give you an authorise copy under the seal of the court, that your fine is paid.
+You have to pay your fine before leaving and bring a confirmation of the payment to the court registry, so they can give you an authorised copy under the seal of the court that your fine is paid.
 You need to do this to avoid problems when leaving Russia.

-And in general, after the court’s decision you have 15 days to leave Russia (we recommend you to leave Russia within 7 days, because the calculation formula is quite tricky.
+And in general, after the court’s decision, you have 15 days to leave Russia.
+We strongly recommend you to leave Russia within 7 days, because the calculation formula is quite tricky.

 You can check your ban status here.